nelsopet/lecospec/pipeline.md

     * Convert Data Type to ______
     * initialize the bandpass filters
     * initialize base vegetation indices.
+    * save X and Y Coordinates from Input to CSV
 2. Split the data into tiles
 3. initialize parallel infrastructure
     * broadcast variables as needed